RaquelPlaza/angular5-dojo/README.md

 ### Brackets

-In our application we will use bindings in several places, for example, in the new-plan component, we bind the formGroup property to our reactive form, and we bing to the ngSubmit event so send the values back to the component.
+In our application we will use bindings in several places, for example, in the new-plan component, we bind the formGroup property to our reactive form, getting [] the data and we bind to the ngSubmit event so setting () the values back to the component.
 ```
 <form [formGroup]="newPlanForm" (ngSubmit)="onSubmit()">
 ```